rbisdorff/Digraph3/docSphinx/tutorial.rst

 ``Digraph`` object structure
 ............................

-All :py:class:`digraphs.Digraph` objects (see Line 6) contain at least the following components:
+All :py:class:`digraphs.Digraph` objects (see Line 6) contain at least the following attributes:

+0. A **name**, usually the name of the stored instance;
-1. A collection of digraph nodes called **actions** (decision actions): a n ordered dictionary (ordered by default) of nodes with 'name',
+1. A collection of digraph nodes called **actions** (decision actions): a n ordered dictionary (by default) of nodes with 'name';
+2. The order, ie the number of graph nodes (actions) is stored in the **order** by the object constructor;
-2. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),
+3. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true);
-3. The digraph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain,
+4. The digraph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain;
-4. Its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor,
+5. Its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor;
-5. Its associated **notGamma function** : a dictionary containing the actions that are not direct successors respectively predecessors of each action, automatically added by the object constructor.
+6. Its associated **notGamma function** : a dictionary containing the actions that are not direct successors respectively predecessors of each action, automatically added by the object constructor.

 .. only:: html